Hong Kong developer to offer 300 homes at 50% discount to market price

-HONG KONG, Dec 6 (Reuters) - Hong Kong property developer New World Development 0017.HK said on Monday it will sell 300 new homes at a discount of roughly 50% to the market price in the city's first subsidised private housing project.
+HONG KONG, Dec 6 (Reuters) - Hong Kong property developer New World Development 0017.HK said on Monday it plans to sell 300 new homes at a discount of roughly 50% to the market price in the city's first subsidised private housing project.

 As part of a move to provide more affordable housing in one of the world's most expensive property markets, New World said it will require a downpayment of just 5% of the unit price.

-(Reporting By Clare Jim and Anne Marie Roantree; Editing by Richard Pullin)
+(Reporting by Clare Jim and Anne Marie Roantree; Editing by Richard Pullin and Jacqueline Wong)

 ((annemarie.roantree@thomsonreuters.com; +852 97387151; Reuters Messaging: annemarie.roantree.thomsonreuters.com@reuters.net))